 What is unique about this program?

-The unique and signature dimension of the program will be the genuinely comparative academic framework.
-This approach will equip students with the critical knowledge and skills to forge essential intellectual and personal connections.
-Graduates of this distinctive Three Campus Program will develop an enriched understanding of the dynamic relations amongst the three pre-eminent nations of East Asia (Japan, Korea and China) and the past, present and potential future pattern of relationships between East Asia and the wider world.
+The unique and signature dimension of the program is the shared cohort experience with a core group of students from the three universities and their 3-Campus partners, Cornell, Georgetown, USC, King's College London, the University of Geneva, and the University of Southern California.
+This cohort approach, with shared academic and cultural immersion in the three countries, gives students the critical knowledge and skills to forge essential intellectual and personal connections across in each of these leading Asian countries.
+Graduates of this distinctive 3 Campus Program develop an enriched understanding of the dynamic relations amongst the three pre-eminent nations of East Asia and the past, present and potential future pattern of relationships between East Asia and the wider world.

-Students in this program will have the opportunity to develop national competencies as a key foundation of regional and global competencies.
-In each of the three campuses/countries, they will study the economy, politics, culture and society of the respective nation (Japan, Korea, China).
-Their interdisciplinary studies and customized language courses will give them the necessary knowledge and tools to comprehend each of these complex and vibrant nations and this exciting region as a whole.
+Students in this program have the opportunity to develop national competencies as a key foundation of regional and global competencies.
+In each of the three campuses/countries, they study the economy, politics, culture and society of the respective nation (Japan, Korea, China/Hong Kong).
+Their interdisciplinary studies and customized language courses give them the necessary knowledge and tools to comprehend each of these complex and vibrant nations and this exciting region as a whole.

-Students will have specially tailored opportunities to work and learn together through undertaking research and training in leading private and public institutions across East Asia, drawing on the prestigious local networks of Keio, Yonsei and Hong Kong Universities.
-The program will culminate with a summer internship in Hong Kong.
+3-Campus students have specially tailored opportunities to work and learn together through undertaking research and training in leading private and public institutions across East Asia, drawing on the prestigious local networks of Keio, Yonsei and Hong Kong Universities.

 How do I apply?

 - Everything you need for Cornell approval and for admission to the program is handled through the Cornell application using the green "Apply" button below

 - Completed applications are reviewed early after the relevant transcripts are available* and again at the program application deadline. *Completed applications include the most recent spring transcript for the following spring study abroad and the fall transcript for the year abroad

 - After admission, students submit materials directly to the 3 Campus program universities